marko7460/hyperautomation-docs/docs/GettingStarted/AWS.md

 ## Cleanup

-1. In the left navigation menu click on `Oraganization`
+1. In the left navigation menu click on `Organization`
 1. Delete the environment `EXAMPLE-S3-ENVIRONMENT`.
-See also [delete organization](../Concepts/Organization.md#renamedelete-envrionments)
+See also [delete environment](../Concepts/Organization.md#renamedelete-envrionments)
 1. Delete the AWS user and access key created in [prerequisite](#prerequiste)